Atlas975/Notes/Cybersecurity/Cryptography.md

 $$E_{k}:P\to C,k\in K$$
 $$D_{k}:C\to P,k\in K$$

-### Cryptographic key
-- Used as an input to a cryptographic function
-- The security of the cryptosystem is based on the key secret

 ## Cryptosystem goals
 - **Confidentiality**: ensure only authorised users have information access
 - **Integrity**: safeguarding the accuracy and completeness of information
 - **Availability**: ensure authorised users are able to access information

 ![[Pasted image 20240423170256.png|350|350]]

 ## One-time Pad
 - Uses XOR operation between message stream and key-stream